ColinTr/ClassificationForRegression/README.md

     The optional parameters are :
     * output_path : The folder where the results will be saved (will be generated if not defined)
-    * classifier : The classifier model to use
+    * classifier : The classifier model to use (Choices : RandomForest, LogisticRegression, XGBoost, GaussianNB, Khiops)
     * class_cols : The indexes of the classes columns
-    * log_lvl : Change the log display level
+    * log_lvl : Change the log display level (Choices : debug, info, warning)

 3) **generate_predictions.py :**